 - Internal bleeding in the digestive system

-- Celiac disease, an autoimmune disease that can harm the small intestine
+- Celiac disease is an autoimmune disease that can harm the small intestine

-GI docs’ expertise include how the digestive system:
+GI docs’ expertise includes how the digestive system:

 - Moves material through the stomach and intestines